A generalized canonical metric for optimization on the indefinite Stiefel manifold: A generalized canonical metric on

 Alternatively, we can take

 Accordingly, it follows that

 Thus,

-\begin{remark} \begin{itemize} \item One can see that when $\rho = 2$ and $\Gamma_3 = I_{n-k}$, the formulation \eqref{eq:Mx_choice1} reduces to the canonical metric given in \cite[Eq.~(2.39)]{EdelAS98}.
-Hence, the name generalized canonical metric.
+\begin{remark} \begin{itemize} \item The relations \eqref{eq:Xperp_1} and \eqref{eq:Xperp_2} are only the means to obtain $\Mx$.
+As we will see later, we do not have to construct $\Gamma_3$ or $X_\perp$. \item One can see that when $\rho = 2$ and $\Gamma_3 = I_{n-k}$, the formulation \eqref{eq:Mx_choice1} reduces to the canonical metric given in \cite[Eq.~(2.39)]{EdelAS98}.
+Hence, it is named the generalized canonical metric.
 Moreover, we use this value for $\rho$ in numerical tests unless stated otherwise. \item The fact that the generalized canonical metric \eqref{eq:canon_metric} is independent of $X_\perp$ upon the choices for $\Gamma_3$ can also be derived using \eqref{eq:Zdecompose}.
 Indeed, the dependence of the metric on $X_\perp$ is only on the second term which is now eliminated by using either \eqref{eq:Xperp_1} or \eqref{eq:Xperp_2}.
 Namely, for the first choice, is independent of $X_\perp$ because $A^{-1}X_\perp K_j$ is so for $j=1,2,$ according to \eqref{eq:Zdecompose}.
 For the second one, we obtain that

 \end{itemize} \end{remark}